Issues pile up with Dodgers in 0-2 NLCS hole against Braves

 Kershaw was scratched because of back spasms not long before the left-hander was to make his second appearance — both in the playoffs the past week — a few miles from the three-time Cy Young Award winner’s hometown of Dallas.
 Tony Gonsolin filled in, pitching three perfect innings in his postseason debut before allowing five runs while getting just four more outs.

-Not even periodic chants of “Let’s go, Dodgers” from the pandemic-reduced, mostly masked crowd of 10,624 could help in the second game with fans this season.
+For six innings, not even periodic chants of “Let’s go, Dodgers” from the pandemic-reduced, mostly masked crowd of 10,624 could help in the second game with fans this season.
 The first was the series opener in the new 40,518-seat home of the Texas Rangers.

 The NL’s best bullpen faltered for the second straight night, this time early instead of late after the Dodgers gave up four runs in the ninth inning of a 5-1 loss in the opener.
 LA tied an LCS record by allowing four walks in an inning, two by Gonsolin and two from lefty reliever Pedro Báez in Atlanta’s four-run fifth.